 Show season is right around the corner and we wanted to share some simple tips to help you maximize your experience and hopefully assist you with bringing home a few ribbons.
 We’ve found basic preparation is critical to getting your birds to look their best.

 It is important to thoroughly bath your chicken a few days before the show to remove the dirt that is nestled deep in the feathers.
-Use a pan of warm water and a good poultry shampoo, such as our Blue Ribbon Show Shampoo or our Blue Ribbon Rx Remedy, to assist with cleansing.
+Use a pan of warm water and a good poultry shampoo, such as our Murray’s Best Chicken Suds and Conditioner or our Blue Ribbon Rx Remedy, to assist with cleansing.
 Washing your poultry several times with shampoo and rinsing will ensure that the beneficial natural oils are stored.
 We do not recommend that you use dish soap as it can be too harsh.

 Be sure to clean your bird’s legs during this process as it is easier to remove the dirt after it has been loosened up.
 A toothbrush and toothpick work great for getting into the grooves and removing the last of the dirt.